murnanedaniel/ToyTrack/README.md

 # ToyTrack

 ToyTrack is a Python library for generating toy tracking events for particle physics.

-It provides classes for particles, hits, detectors, and events, and allows for the generation of events with a specified number of particles.
+**The goal**: To produce a "*good-enough*" event simulation, in as few lines as possible (currently 3 lines), as quickly as possible (currently 0.15 seconds for a 10,000-particle event).

 ## Installation